fizzle77/JAFDTC/doc/README.md

 ![](images/Core_Cfg_DCS_Status.png)

-shows two different DCS statuses.
+shows two different status areas.
 On the left, DCS is not running but the Lua support is installed.
 On the right, DCS is running a mission where the player is piloting an F-16C Viper.